aeross/XO/README.md

 ## Instructions

-To play the game, simply compile and run Main.java.
+To play the game, simply compile all files and run Main.java.

 ```
-javac Main.java
+javac *.java
 java Main
 ```